apify/apify-docs/content/docs/proxy/datacenter_proxy/examples.md

 groups-SHADER+BUYPROXIES94952,session-new_job_123
 ```

-Set a session and select an IP from the `BUYPROXIES94952` group geolocated in the USA:
+Set a session and select an IP from the `BUYPROXIES94952` group located in the USA:

 ```text
 groups-BUYPROXIES94952,session-new_job_123,country-US